MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

    syscall
 ```

 Here we demonstrate a simple if statement.
-Comparing the code flow with an usual if statement if C, we see that the operations are flipped.
+Comparing the code flow with an usual if statement in C, we see that the operations are flipped.
 If the condition evaluates to `true` we jump over the else condition to the if clause.
 We also need to take care to not execute the if clause if we fall through and executes the else clause.
+Basic quantifier logic always dictates, that the condition can be flipped if the logical operations are also negated.
+Therefore in this example the if condition could be flipped and the if and else block exchanged.

 As outlined above, without a branch condition the The Fetch-Execution-Cycle executes one instruction at a time like clockwork.

 The quirk of AT&T syntax is that the comparison in the cmp statement has to be read from right to left (see comment).
 Based on the comparision result the carry flag will be set within the rflags register.